deawyk/deawyk.github.io/_pages/probono.md

 ## Future Consulting
-**Future Consulting** is built on my extensive experience transitioning between schools, careers, and countries.
-We provide individualized writing workshops for our clients, many of which are new immigrants, to craft their Personal Statement, Admission Essay, and/or Resume/CV for their target company/school.
-Our clients also receive long-term mentorship as we continue to coach them and follow up with their commitments.
+**Future Consulting** was built on my extensive experience transitioning between schools, careers, and countries.
+We provide individualized writing workshops for our clients, many of which are new immigrants, to craft their Personal Statement, Admission Essay, and/or Resume/CV for their target companies/schools.
+Our clients also receive long-term mentorship as we continue to coach them and follow up on their commitments.
 </div>